Together (2022 film)

 Together (Spolu) is a 2022 Czech psychological drama film starring Štěpán Kozub.
-It is a film adaptation of a psychological drama about life with autism; it is based on a play by the French actor and playwright Fabio Marra.
+It is a film adaptation of a psychological drama about life with autism; it is based on a play by the Italian actor and playwright Fabio Marra.
 It was written and directed by David Laňka and Martin Müller.
 The film was presented on July 7, 2022, at the 56th Karlovy Vary International Film Festival.